thinkocapo/bio/README.md

 ## Data
-Download the csv here and place it in project root
+Download the csv/JSON here and place it in project root
 https://datarepository.wolframcloud.com/resources/Genetic-Sequences-for-the-SARS-CoV-2-Coronavirus

 The disease COVID-19 versus the virus SARS-COV-2 that causes it